 Algerian physician.
 First Vice President of North/South dialogue for Arab countries and the Mediterranean at the Robert Schuman Institute for Europe.
 Member of the Center for Long Term Strategic Studies (CEPS).
 General Delegate for the Mediterranean Observatory for Information and Reflection.

-Former President of Cheniere Supply and Marketing, a 100% subsidiary of Cheniere Energy Inc. (AMEX: LNG), a Houston based company specializing in liquefied natural gas importation and exportation, and now acting as a senior consultant in the energy field.
+President of Cheniere Marketing Ltd, a 100% subsidiary of Cheniere Energy, Inc., a Houston based company specializing in liquefied natural gas importation and exportation.
 He joined Cheniere in 2006, after having held various positions within Gaz de France (now Engie), among which Executive Vice President for Supply, Trading & Marketing, President of Gaselys, International Executive Vice President as well as Advisor to the Chairman & CEO and Secretary of the Board of Directors.
 He graduated from the Ecole Centrale de Lyon.

 President of the Moroccan Central Authority for the Prevention of Corruption.
 He developed an extensive experience (1974-1998) as a civil engineering consultant.
 In 1998, he joined the Caisse de dépôt et de gestion (CDG) which is the main financial public institution in Morocco and was nominated in 2006 Deputy Director-General.
 He is a civil engineer (graduated from Ecole nationale des ponts et chaussées, Paris, 1973), economist (University of Rabat, 1980) and MBA (ENPC, Paris, 2000).